What are you looking for help with?

 And next thing you know: You’re stumbling.
 You’ve made yourself believe that you would fail, and when you believe something so strongly, it affects your performance (and contributes to your anxiety).

 What’s worse, a negative experience fuels your fears.
 Your irrational, self-sabotaging thoughts become embedded and reinforced.
-Any future public speaking experiences is seen through this prism that your mind’s created, that you’re an incompetent public speaker.
+Any future public speaking experiences filter through this prism that your mind’s created, that you’re an incompetent public speaker.

-Up until you step on the stage, your mind races.
-Your thoughts are all over the place; you lose your focus.
+Up until you step on the stage, your mind races, your thoughts are all over the place, and you lose your focus.
 You’re “in your head.”

 And when you get in your head, your nervousness amplifies.